- Thank you Visit Wales for yet another Gold Award – so appreciated!

 - Craig Goch suite: £60 per person per night – includes full traditional breakfast the next morning

-- Talyllyn Room: £45 per person per night – includes full traditional breakfast the next morning
+- Talyllyn Room: £50 per person per night – includes full traditional breakfast the next morning.

-- Freshly cooked four set course evening meal using whenever possible locally sourced foods – £30 per person.
-With notice our chef, Ricky, can cater for vegetarians, vegans and any other dietary requirements.
+- On Thursday, Friday, Saturday and Sunday nights we serve freshly cooked three course evening meals at £35 a head.
+Whenever possible chef, Ricky, uses locally sourced foods and with notice he can cater for vegetarians, vegans and any other dietary requirements.

 Check our availability by clicking on the button below and then look at our on-line diary.

 We also cater for house parties when four to five couples take over the whole place and we cook and serve to order.
 We only take two consecutive night bookings at weekends – three on bank holidays.

 Disability access statement for The Old Rectory on the lake